 3. The institution complies with the USDE’s regulation on public notifications.

 Several College CTE programs require external accreditation, including the Respiratory Care Associate and Baccalaureate programs, Nursing, Medical Assisting, and Fire Science.
 (Other externally accredited programs?)
 (Links to accreditors on program websites) College and program communication with external agencies are clear and accurate.
 Required reports are completed and submitted on time.
-Program outcomes are clearly documented and meet or exceed agency minimum standards. (program reports) Accreditation status is documented on program web pages (links) College accreditation status is regularly reported to external agencies. (program reports)
+Program outcomes are clearly documented and meet or exceed agency minimum standards. (program reports) Accreditation status is documented on program web pages and on the MJC Accreditation page. (links) College accreditation status is regularly reported to external agencies. (program reports)

 Analysis and Evaluation: